WinexWolf/ATM-using-AWT/README.md

 # ATM-using-AWT
-An ATM system using Java AWT
+An ATM system using Java AWT for Object Oriented Programming course.